-Remarks: For Stream A, exceedances were mainly due to the heavy rainstorm.
+Remarks: For Streams A and B, exceedances were mainly due to the heavy rainstorm.
+For Stream C, exceedances were mainly after the haul road formation.
 For F_Inland M, the exceedances were mainly due to the heavy rainstorm and continue discharge of silty water from construction site in all times.

-- 5.2.8 The exceedances recorded at Stream A were mainly attributed to insufficient temporary drainage system provided at the filling area of Hole 17 to Stream A. The filling work will resume in the next reporting month.
-No temporary drainage was provided to collect and divert the runoff from the temporary bridge located within the Stream A buffer zone during this reporting month. - 5.2.9 Haul road construction at the Stream B2 was started once the variation of environmental permit was approved on 18th August 2006.
-No obvious silty runoff was observed from the haul road and temporary crossing at Stream B2 was observed.
-Those exceedances were considered natural variation of the streams and considered not project-related.
+5.2.7 The exceedances recorded at Stream A were mainly attributed to insufficient temporary drainage system provided at the filling area of Hole 17 to Stream A. The filling work will resume in the next reporting month.
+No temporary drainage was provided to collect and divert